HL7/davinci-epdx/source/pages/Member_Procedure_History_Response.md

 active: Member Procedure History Response
 ---

-When a Health Plan's CDS Service receives a data request that includes a Task with task.code = "MemberHistory-Procedure" the Health Plan constructs a response.
-The response is a FHIR bundle of US Core Procedure and related records.
+When a Health Plan's CDS Service receives a data request that includes a Task with task.code = "MemberHistory-Procedure" the Health Plan shall constructs  response.
+The response shall be a FHIR bundle of US Core Procedure and related records.

 The Procedure records will require other US Core Profiles: